Table of Contents

 What is Markarian’s Chain?

-Markarian’s Chain is a galaxy cluster that is located in the constellation of Ursa Major.
+Markarian’s Chain is a string of galaxies in the Virgo cluster, that is located in the constellation of Ursa Major.
 It was named after Armenian astronomer Viktor Ambartsumian in 1947.
-You can take photographs of Markarian’s chain quite easily with a small to medium-sized telescope or zoom lens on a DSLR.
+You can take photographs of this object quite easily with a small to medium-sized telescope or zoom lens on a DSLR.
+It is one of the most interesting galaxy chains you can see with a telescope.

 M86 and M87 were the first of these galaxies to be discovered by Charles Messier in 1781.
 Other galaxies were discovered later in the next hundred years and Markarian discovered that they all moved together in 1960, whereupon this object was named after him.